johngage/voteA/content/media/stories.md

   - Ubiquituous: 9,000 election districts; 15,000 water districts in California;
   - Highly skewed: a few very big ones, a huge majority very small ones
   - Ostensibly apolitical, but fundamentally political; viz Flint
   - Boring, hard to explain why a power system failed (except PG&E) or a water system failed (Flint); but, instant understanding of impact on lives when failures occur.
-Leads to stories on how to prevent failures in the future.
+Leads to stories on how to prevent failures in the future.**But**, these stories are rarely followed up.
+  - **_This is the central idea of continuous data journalism_**. **Automated, continuous coverage**, with crowd-sourced local expertise using the same evaluative templates.
+  - _Think of this as building a logistics or industrial maintenance system, but for facts._

 ### Use traditional beat reporter structure, but incorporate new ways to tell the story, new ways to recruit sources and data
 - Pick representative districts, representative people, cover over time.
 Recurrent updates.
 Find compelling people.
 Later, bring them together, once audience has built for their stories.